labhai/DICOM-Anonymization/dicom_verifier/README.md

   Sets up the Python environment required for header anonymization verification.

 - `dicom_deface_verifier.py`
-  Verifies facial defacing quality by comparing raw and defaced DICOM data using nnUNet-based metrics.
+  Verifies facial defacing quality by comparing raw and defaced DICOM data using nnUNet-based metrics and generates an Excel verification report.

 - `dicom_deface_verifier.sh`
   Creates a Conda environment and installs dependencies for facial defacing verification.